divadnauj-GB/nvbitPERfi/README.md

 [IAT, IAW, IAC, WV, IRA, IMS, IMD, IAL, ICOC, IIO]
 ```

-Assuming that the tool and its dependencies have been appropriately installed and configured, to run the NVBitPERfi for a single benchmark such as GEMM with IOC fault model, execute the following command:
+Assuming that the tool and its dependencies have been appropriately installed and configured, you can also run the NVBitPERfi for a single benchmark such as GEMM with IOC fault model, execute the following command:

 ```bash
 export FAULT_MODE=ICOC